usethesource/flybytes/README.md

    1. formal parameter names
    1. structured control flow: if, while, do-while, try-catch-finally, for, break, continue, return, switch
    1. monitor blocks
-   1. full expression language (but no short-circuiting for the booleans!)
+   1. full expression language (fully hides stack operations of JVM bytecode)
    1. class, method, and variable annotations
    1. method invocation specialized towards specific JVM instructions (for efficiency's sake)
+* Offers symbolic types and method descriptors (as opposed to mangled strings in JVM bytecode)
+* Can generate JVM bytecode which would be type-incorrect for Java, but type-correct for the JVM.
 * Additional dynamic language support via `invokedynamic` and construction and invocation of bootstrap methods
 * Incrementally growing library of macros for typical program element snippets, such as loops over arrays and loops over iterables, etc.